 Toypurina testified that she directed Temejasaquichi to persuade the neophytes to listen to her rather than the padres.
 She stated that she was “angry with the Fathers and all others at the mission, because [they] are living here on [our] land.”

-Governor Fages directed that the trial transcript and his report be sent for final judgment to colonial authorities in Mexico City.
-Until judgements were returned, he ordered that Nicolás José, Temejasaquichi and Ajiyivi be transported in chains into custody at the presidio in San Diego.
-The others in custody were publically flogged and released.
-Regarding Toypurina, Fages came to believe that the young defiant woman was indeed feared but also bitterly blamed by the chiefs for involving them in this fateful uprising.
+Governor Fages, presiding over the trial, directed that the trial transcript and his report be sent to colonial authorities in Mexico City for final judgment.
+Until these judgements were returned, he ordered that José, Temejasaquichi and Ajiyivi be transported in chains into custody at the presidio in San Diego.
+With the exception of Toypurina, all others in custody were publically flogged and released.
+Toypurina was left in custody at the Mission San Gabriel.
+Fages came to believe that the young defiant woman was indeed feared but also bitterly resented by the chiefs for having involved them in this failed uprising.
 In his report, he wrote that she asked to convert to Catholicism (hinting at a possible plea for leniency).
-Perhaps, had she actually willingly expressed a desire to convert, it may have been her realization that she was in very serious danger from the chiefs.
-Ironically, it appeared that her best option for survival was under the protection of the mission.
-For her own safety, Fages recommended that she be exiled to another mission far from the Mission San Gabriel where, as a neophyte, she would no longer be a threat to the Spanish and her life would not be threatened.
+Perhaps, had she actually willingly expressed a desire for conversion, it may have been her realization that she was in serious danger from the chiefs.
+Ironically, it appeared that her best option for survival was the protection of the mission.
+So, for her own safety, Fages recommended that she ultimately be exiled to another mission far from the Mission San Gabriel where, as a neophyte, she would no longer be a threat to the Spanish and her life would no longer be endangered.

 A year later, Fages finally instituted a strict code of conduct for soldiers at missions to try to tamp down their abuses of Indians.